wkorando/developer/java-panama/upcall.md

 6. Invoke the Foreign Function

-To invoke a foregin function, you need to create an upcall stub.
-A **stub** is a proxy object which is communicating with a `foreign` provider, with a foregin function.
-Update the main() method as follow.
+To invoke a foregin function, you need to create an [upcall stub](https://docs.oracle.com/en/java/javase/19/docs/api/java.base/java/lang/foreign/Linker.html#upcallStub(java.lang.invoke.MethodHandle,java.lang.foreign.FunctionDescriptor,java.lang.foreign.MemorySession)).
+A **stub** is a proxy object which is communicating with a 'remote provider', a foregin function in the case of the FFM API.
+Update the `main()` method as follow.

 ```java